Shenley Academy

-Shenley Academy (formerly known as Shenley Court School) is located in Weoley Castle, Birmingham.

 Shenley became an Academy in 2009, with many changes occurring in and around the school.
 One of these was its uniform; the blue and yellow that had been used previously, for over 40 years, was replaced by black and red uniform, accompanied by matching sports wear.
 The change to an academy also brought a large sum of money to the school, this ended up being used to construct a new £24 million building for the academy.
 The new building opened on 10 September 2012 following a 19-month build programme led by main contractor Lend Lease Construction (EMEA) Limited, formerly known as Bovis Lend Lease.
+In 2022, Shenley received the best GCSE results they have ever got where one student got all grades nines.
+Recently,all students at shenley will get an extra grade of statistics.

 The sixth form provision was offered as part of Oaks Sixth Form College, a consortium of 7 secondary schools in South-West Birmingham.